Best Chemistry Styles to Use in FIFA 22 Ultimate Team

 Best Style: Glove

-Just because goalkeepers seem to be a whole lot better in FIFA 22 as opposed to any of the previous versions of the game, that doesn’t mean that we can’t make them better using a suitable chemistry style card.
+Just because goalkeepers seem to be a whole lot better in FIFA 22 as opposed to any of the previous versions of the game, that doesn’t mean that we can’t make them better using one of the best FIFA 22 goalkeeper chemistry styles.

 After some personal testing as well as research, I’ve found that reflexes, diving, handling, and positioning to be the most important attributes for a good goalkeeper – pace and kicking not so much.

-For that reason, I believe that the best chemistry style for a goalkeeper is Glove, which will give you +2 POS, +2 HAN, +2 DIV – all crucially important boosts to the most important attributes of a goalkeeper.
+For that reason, I believe that one of the best FIFA 22 GK chemistry styles is Glove, which will give you +2 POS, +2 HAN, +2 DIV – all crucially important boosts to the most important attributes of a goalkeeper.

-Now, as for the runner-up, I believe that the Basic chemistry style card is the most optimal in most cases as it provides your player with a boost of +1 across the board, and since all other GK chemistry style cards give your GK a boost to either KIC (kicking) or SPE (speed), which I think are a waste.
+This might come as a surprise but I actually believe that the best chem style for goalkeepers in FIFA 22 – aside from the Glove – is the Basic chemistry style card.
+It provides your player with a boost of +1 across the board, and since all other GK chemistry style cards give your GK a boost to either KIC (kicking) or SPE (speed), which I think are a waste.

 Note: For 10/100 chemistry, the GK equipped with Glove will also see +15 Handling, +10 Diving, and +5 Positioning.